sidneyw/dot_files/phoenix/README.md

 Run `yarn build` to build the production version of the phoenix config.

-Run `yarn log` to stream logs from Phoenix
+Run `yarn logs` to stream logs from Phoenix